CoataocCreate/ASIX/README.md

 Asix is a 2d python library build on top pygame engine its fully support pygame methods in its Core and also some methods of asix work with pygame methods are simple but powerfull

+!
+Its not on pip yet so dont run `pip install asix`

 ### Core
 Core is the main Object of Screen and contains all methods you can use it like :